Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Methods

-Under the adversarial training framework defined in Section \ref{Preliminaries-2}, the reward function $R^{\alpha}=-R^{\upsilon}$ establishes a zero-sum game between the victim $\pi^{\alpha}$ and the adversary $\pi^{\upsilon}$, where both policy updates follow an iterative competitive process to maximize and minimize the shared value function, respectively.
-As demonstrated by Perolat et al.\cite{perolat2015approximate}, the optimal equilibrium value function ensures the equivalence between the minimax equilibrium and the Nash equilibrium in such games:
+When the reward function $R^{\alpha}=-R^{\upsilon}$, adversarial training establishes a zero-sum game between the victim $\pi^{\upsilon}$ and the adversary $\pi^{\alpha}$, where both policy updates follow an iterative competitive process to maximize and minimize the shared value function, respectively.
+As demonstrated by Perolat et al.~\cite{perolat2015approximate}, the optimal equilibrium value function ensures the equivalence between the minimax equilibrium and the Nash equilibrium in such games:

 However, previous analyses of the minimax formulation in adversarial training shows that the attacker learned under the zero-sum game framework does not guarantee continuous improvement in attack performance.
 This results in a weak adversary dilemma, which in turn leads to a robust overfitting of the victim.